-The commitment fee on the undrawn portion of the Credit Facility was \$3.3 million for the year ended December 31, 2015 compared to \$5.8 million for the prior year.
-The decrease of the commitment fee on the undrawn portion directly relates to the increase in the amounts borrowed under the Credit Facility as we finance the development of Iridium NEXT.
+The commitment fee on the undrawn portion of the Credit Facility was \$1.3 million for the year ended December 31, 2016 compared to \$3.3 million for the prior year.
+The decrease of the commitment fee on the undrawn portion directly relates to the increase in the amounts borrowed under the Credit Facility as we continue to finance the development of Iridium NEXT.
+As we were fully drawn on the Credit Facility in February 2017, the undrawn portion and related fees decreased to zero beginning in the second quarter of 2017 and continuing thereafter.